Discrete Microlocal Morse Theory: Derived Functors

 with linear maps $f^\ast F (\pi\le \tau) = F(f(\pi)\le f(\tau))$.

 As with the pushforward, the pullback is functorial: if $\eta: F\rightarrow G$ is a natural transformation between sheaves $F$ and $G$ on $\Lambda$, then $\eta$ defines a natural transformation

 where $f^\ast\eta(\pi)\coloneqq \eta(f(\pi))$. \end{definition} Unlike the pushforward, the pullback preserves both the injectivity and surjectivity of natural transformations, and defines an exact functor.
-However, (again in contrast to the pushforward) the pullback does not necessarily preserve injectivity of sheaves.
+However, (again in contrast to the pushforward) the pullback does not necessarily preserve injectivity of sheaves. \begin{remark} A classic result in sheaf theory, which continues to hold in the setting of finite posets, is that the functors $f^\ast$ and $f_\ast$ form an adjoint pair: